KentaItakura/Semantic-segmentation-using-Pascal-VOC-with-MATLAB/README.md

 [3]  [Visual Object Classes Challenge 2012 (VOC2012)](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html)

-# Load CamVid Pixel-Labeled Images
+# Load Pascal-VOC Pixel-Labeled Images

 Please run this code after down-loading the Pascal-VOC data from [2].
 Unzip and change the directly as shown below.
 The down-loaded data can be unfrozen into the folders as shown below.
 The annotated labels were stored in the folder of SegmentationClass.
 The pixel values in the png images in the Segmentation Class folder corresponds to class ID.
 Each class ID represents each class.